alexandershov/goslow/README.md

 # or "goslow_windows_amd64.exe" if you're on Windows
 # or "goslow_linux_amd64" if you're on Linux
 # or "goslow" if you compiled it by yourself

 # listening on localhost:5103
 ```

 By default goslow runs in a single domain mode
 because nobody wants to deal with the dynamically generated subdomain names on a localhost.

-You can configure goslow with the POST requests to the endpoint /goslow
+You can configure goslow with POST requests to the endpoint /goslow.

+Simple rule for a local instance of goslow.
+Want an endpoint localhost:5103/your-path to respond with **your-response**?
+Post **your-response** to localhost:5103/goslow/your-path.

 Let's add the endpoint */feed*:
 ```shell
 curl -d '{"local": "response"}' 'localhost:5103/goslow/feed?delay=4.3'